Alpine skiing: Ortlieb and Franz are working on comebacks

 After his serious accident, Max Franz was dependent on a wheelchair and on the help of his wife Marina for a long time

-The goal is “to make something happen next season,” said Franz when asked about a possible return as a skier.
+The goal is “to make something happen next season,” said Franz when asked regarding a possible return as a skier.
 He works three days a week at the Athlete Performance Center in Thalgau and two days with his trusted physiotherapist at home in Scheffau.
 Watching the races at the 2025 World Cup venue is currently neither a psychological burden nor additional motivation.
 “It actually leaves me cold.
 I enjoy watching the races.
 I’m far too far away that it would be a shame not to be there.”

 “Motivation and incentive” at Ortlieb

 Ortlieb, meanwhile, spoke of “motivation and incentive” for her comeback path.
 For the first time since her injury, which she sustained while driving into St. Moritz at the beginning of December, the downhill runner-up took part in a race.
 “I didn’t want to reach the finish line with crutches, I didn’t want to arouse pity.
-It’s primarily about the athletes who are racing that day.”
-The Vorarlberg native was happy about the flying visit to Pinzgau.
+It’s primarily regarding the athletes who are racing that day.”
+The Vorarlberg native was happy regarding the flying visit to Pinzgau.
 “You can see why you work countless hours – even with pain – on your comeback.”

 The 27-year-old has long been practiced at describing her physical condition; she has been a patient far too often.
 “The intramuscular control needs to get better.”
 Going downhill, for example, is still difficult.
 Two weeks ago some material was removed from the shinbone.
-“The plan is to only get the next one out after the final next season,” reported the athlete.
+“The plan is to only get the next one out following the final next season,” reported the athlete.
 Ideally, the next operation wouldn’t take place until March 2025, Ortlieb said with a smile.

 Ortlieb praises her teammates

 She praised her teammates for a “totally strong speed season.
-A lot of them found themselves in top positions after we had difficulties with consistency in the last few years.”
+A lot of them found themselves in top positions following we had difficulties with consistency in the last few years.”
 This shows that the path of the ÖSV downhill skiers is consistent.
 “That also helps me because I saw in the fall that I can compete well with them,” said Ortlieb.

 1711585031